G-S9N6DX06CF

 The tail of an elephant is an important indicator to understanding elephant body language.
 The tail of a relaxed elephant swings from side to side.

-However their biggest asset is not their speed.
+However, their biggest asset is not their speed.

-Their primary defense is their sheer bulk, tusks and trunk as well as their strength in numbers.
+Their primary defense is their sheer bulk, tusks, and trunk, as well as their strength in numbers.

-Adult elephants have virtually no enemies except humans.
+Adult elephants have no enemies except humans.

 Elephant facts indicate that they seem to have one of the best memories of all animals.